 There are two parts to a construction loan.

-* Most Construction Loans are interest only during the 1st year.
+- Most Construction Loans are interest only during the 1st year.
 But you only pay interest on the total amount of Draws.
-So in the 1st month of building, there will may not have been any draws, so the payment is $0.
-But then in month 2, let’s say that the builder requires an initial draw to buy materials for $50,000.
-So there will be an interest payment only on the $50,000.
+So in the 1st month of building, there may not have been any draws, so the payment is $0.
+But then in month 2, let’s say that the builder needs a draw to pull permits and start the foundation work, so he request a $50,000 draw.
+Then your payment will be interest only on the $50,000.

 Here is an example of how the process should work.

 Let’s assume that you own a lot and you are ready to build on it.

 1. You need to get pre-approved with a lender to ensure that your credit and income meet the parameters to obtain financing.